 There are many different approaches to resource management, some of which include the use of sophisticated software.
-However, many small businesses don't have the budget for advanced project management software, instead adopting a workflow process to use their resources more efficiently.
+However, many small businesses don’t have the budget for advanced project management software and instead adopt a workflow process to use their resources more efficiently.

 “Agile is definitely the methodology that is being widely used now,” said Wade Millward, founder of Rikor.
 “It’s a great step forward from the traditional Waterfall method that was so prevalent for decades.”

 However, he said Agile can have its own issues and is still evolving.
 “I think Agile can become better with quicker iterations and more autonomy.
 The question becomes how to effectively manage it, almost to a point where you can identify issues before they arise.”
 [Related article: Pros and Cons of 7 Project Management Styles]

 There are three main types of resource management: resource allocation, resource leveling and resource forecasting.